 I’m reminded of something Lisa Robertson, a longtime wildlife conservationist in Jackson Hole, told me not long ago.
 “There are things people aren’t aware of or can’t make up their minds about, but through art they come to understand the truth.”

-In early winter 2023, Mayday! will make its official public debut in the annual “Masters of the American West” exhibition and sale held at the Autry Museum of the American West in Los Angeles.
+In winter 2023, Mayday! will make its official public debut in the annual “Masters of the American West” exhibition and sale held at the Autry Museum of the American West in Los Angeles.
 We thank Carlson for giving us a sneak peek of the work here.

 POSTNOTE: Wilkinson is author of a book, George Carlson: The American West which in 2022 was a finalist for a High Plains Book Award.
 Mayday! was painted after the book was published.